 Can a Ladder Be Both Sturdy and Flexible?

 Around 100,000 people per year fall from ladders.
 Some of those falls are undoubtedly operator error.
 Still, a sturdy ladder in the right configuration can improve safety.
-Knowing how to choose the right ladder can save you some hassle.
+Knowing how to choose the best ladder can save you some hassle.
 The aluminum Werner Multi-Position Pro Ladder offers five types of ladders and sixteen positions to keep you as safe and as productive as possible.

 First, it’s a single- or double-sided step ladder.
 One or two people can use it at once in the A-frame position but it doesn’t mean that one person can simply lean the folded ladder against a wall.
 Always unfold it to the A-frame position for use as a step ladder.
 If the ladder remains folded and leaned against a wall, there’s a tendency for it to tip backward when you’re on the bottom rung.